williamw520/zigjr/README.md

 }
 ```

-## Dispatcher and Handler Functions
+## Dispatcher
-Dispatcher is the entry point for handling incoming RPC messages.
-After a message is parsed,
+The dispatcher is the entry point for handling incoming RPC messages.
-the RPC pipeline feeds it to the dispatcher to route to a handling function based on the message's method.
+After a message is parsed, the RPC pipeline feeds it to the dispatcher,
+which routes it to a handler function based on the message's `method`.
-The `RequestDispatcher` interface and the `ResponseDispatcher` interface define
-the sets of dispatching functions.
+The `RequestDispatcher` and `ResponseDispatcher` interfaces define the required dispatching functions.

-### RpcRegistry
+## RpcRegistry
-The built-in `RpcRegistry` implements the `RequestDispatcher` interface and can serve as
+The built-in `RpcRegistry` implements the `RequestDispatcher` interface and
-a dispatcher. `RpcRegistry.add(method, function)` registers a handling function for a
+serves as a powerful, ready-to-use dispatcher.
+You use `RpcRegistry.add(method_name, function)`
-JSON-RPC message's method.
-When a request is fed to `RpcRegistry`, it looks up
+to register a handler function for a specific JSON-RPC method.
+When a request comes in,
-the handling function for the request's method, maps the request's parameters
+the registry looks up the handler, maps the request's parameters to the function's arguments,
-to the function's arguments, calls the function, and captures the result or error
+calls the function, and captures the result or error to formulate a response.
-returned from the function.

 ```zig
 {